Is There a Latisse Alternative You Can Get Without a Prescription?

 If you're scanning the ingredients list and don't see any familiar prostaglandins, that's 'cause M2 Lashes uses a unique one called Methylamido Dihydro Noralfaprostal (MDN), a prostaglandin analogue that's closely related to Bimatoprost, the one found in Latisse.
 And it works just as well as Latisse in growing immensely dense, fuller-than-thou lash lines.

 The drawback?
 It's expensive.
-At $105 per bottle, M2 Lashes is comparable in price to Latisse, making it the most expensive Latisse alternative on the market.
+In fact, M2 Lashes is comparable in price to Latisse, making it the most expensive Latisse alternative on the market.
 That being said, at 5mL, it's also a fairly large bottle.

 M2 Lashes Ingredients: Aqua, Caprylyl Glycol and Phenoxyethanol, Hydrolyzed Glycosaminoglycans, Panthenol, Biotin, Hyaluronic Acid, C12-15 Alkyl Benzoate, Thiethanolamine, Acrylates/C10-30Acrylate Crosspolymer, Methylamido Dihydro Noralfaprostal, Sodium Lactate (and) Sodium PCA (and) Sorbitol (and) Proline, Sodium Chloride, Alcohol, Sodium Phosphate